 - Universal interventions attempt to reduce specific health problems across all people in a particular population by reducing a variety of risk factors and promoting a broad range of protective factors.
-Examples of universal programs include: - o Good Behavior Game - Nurse Family Partnership 137,138 - o Life Skills Training (LST) - o Strengthening Families Program 10-14 - o Communities that Care 141 - Selective interventions are delivered to particular communities, families, or children who, due to their exposure to risk factors, are at increased risk of substance misuse problems.
+Examples of universal programs include:

+- o Good Behavior Game

+- Nurse Family Partnership

+- Life Skills Training (LST)

+- Strengthening Families Program 10-14

+- Communities that Care

+- Selective interventions are delivered to particular communities, families, or children who, due to their exposure to risk factors, are at increased risk of substance misuse problems.
 Selective interventions may include families living in poverty, the children of depressed or substance using parents, and children who have difficulties with social skills or may have experienced trauma.
-Examples of selective programs include: - o Coping Power - o Focus on Families 143
+Examples of selective programs include:

+- $\circ$ Coping Power

+- Focus on Families

 - Indicated interventions are directed to those who are already involved in a risky behavior, such as substance misuse, or are beginning to have problems, but who have not yet developed an SUD.
 Examples of individual intervention programs include:

-- o Project Toward No Drug Abuse
+- Project Toward No Drug Abuse

 - o BASICS

 - o Keepin' it Real